Why are all of the dates I am entering showing up in Red?

 The job occupation field is not working?

-The job title filed must be filled out before anything will populate in the occupation field.
+The job title field must be filled out before anything will populate in the occupation field.
 Begin by typing the job title, then select from the list that comes up in order for the occupation drop drown to work properly.
 You may need to select a general job title if typing in a specific job does not generate a list.

 What does Gross Salary mean?
 What if I was paid an hourly rate?